walterfcr/MemoryGame-react/README.md

 ### 🧩 Gameplay System

-* Card matching logic with dynamic state updates
+* Card matching and flip logic
-* Real-time feedback when flipping and matching cards
+* Visual feedback when cards are flipped or matched
-* Win condition detection and game reset
+* Win detection and automatic game reset

 ## 🎮 Game Setup Preview